 Even if you’re not traditionally a plotter, it is worth spending time thinking about the main beats in your story and how this relates to your character’s central journey.
 Thankfully, there’s loads of help for useless plotters (like me!).
-Some useful blog plots for further reading are this one on building a plot mountain (which sounds cool, so must be good) and this one on the seven basic plots.
+Some useful blog plots for further reading: this one on the seven basic plots.
 There are also some brilliant masterclasses on the subject by the brilliant Jeremy Sheldon and this one from C M Taylor, all free as part of the Jericho Writers membership.

 Find A Captivating Voice

 Okay, so you now have the bones of an exciting story down.
 Excellent.
 Now – we need to talk about the way you are going to tell this story.

 The first thing to do is consider what point of view you are going to choose, and then stick to it entirely.
 The most popular ones in children’s books are either third person (He/She/They), or first person (I/We).
 You do tend to find books for younger readers tend to be third person, and teen and YA are usually first person – but this isn’t a rule.
 Try writing a scene using both and see which one feels more natural for you and this story.